gloriading/move/README.md

   the next time it creates a new record, after selecting volleyball, pink will be chosen automatically

 * To do:
-- after user signed in, redirect to the user's calendar page
+- after user signed in, shows a different home page
-> rails g controller dash --no-assets --no-helper [routes] resource :dash